freedomofpress/securedrop/docs/before_you_begin.rst

 Installing SecureDrop is an extended manual process which requires a bunch of preparation and equipment.
 You should probably set aside a day to complete the install process.
-A successful install requires an administrator with at-least basic familiarity with Linux, the GNU core utilities and Bash shell.
+A successful install requires an admin with at-least basic familiarity with Linux, the GNU core utilities and Bash shell.
 If you are not proficient in these areas, it is strongly recommended that you contact the `Freedom of the Press Foundation <https://securedrop.org/help>`__ for installation assistance.